ACCESS-NRI/model-config-tests/README.md

 Pytest markers select what pytests to run in `model-config-tests`.
 Current markers include:

 - `checksum`: Historical reproducibility test that runs a model and compares checksums with a stored previous result.
 - `checksum_slow`: Restart reproducibility tests.
-These include model determinism, by repeating running a configuration from initial conditions to check it reproduces the same output, and checking reproducibility by confirming two short consecutive model runs give the same result as a longer single model run.
+These include model determinism, by repeating running a configuration from initial conditions to check it reproduces the same output (`Determinism rest`--see above `Definitions for reproducibility`), and checking reproducibility by confirming two short consecutive model runs give the same result as a longer single model run (`Restart reproducibility`--see above `Definitions for reproducibility`)).
 - `dev_config`: General configuration QA tests.
 - `config`: Configuration QA tests for released branches.
 This includes the `dev_config` tests.